AppFair/appfair.github.io/index.md

 ### App Organization

-  1. Does your `APP-ORG` name consist of two distinct words separated by a hyphen?
+  1. Does your `App-Name` name consist of two distinct words separated by a hyphen?
-  1. Does your `APP-ORG` consist solely of two distinct words, each of which is 3-12 ASCII letters?
+  1. Does your `App-Name` consist solely of two distinct words, each of which is 3-12 ASCII letters?

 ### User Account